Lorentzian area measures and the Christoffel problem: Area measures

 We will call \emph{polyhedral measure of order one} a Radon measure $\varphi$ on $\H^d$ satisfying the properties above, namely: \begin{enumerate}[nolistsep,label={\bf(\roman{*})}, ref={\bf(\roman{*})}] \item the support of $\varphi$ is the set of facets of a numerable decomposition $C$ of $\H^d$ by compact convex polyhedra. \item For any facet $\zeta$ of $C$, there exists a positive number $\lambda(\zeta)$ such that $\varphi(\omega)=\lambda(\zeta) \nu_{d-1}(\omega)$, for any Borel set $\omega$ of $\zeta$, \item for any $(d-2)$-face $\eta$, \eqref{eq:sum poly} is satisfied. \end{enumerate}

-From Lemma~\ref{lem: aire distribution}, the first area measure of a F-convex polyhedron can also be written as in \eqref{eq_hn} in the sense of distribution.
+From Lemma~\ref{lem: aire distribution}, the first area measure of an F-convex polyhedron can also be written as in \eqref{eq_hn} in the sense of distribution.
 Let us check it below on the most elementary example.

 \begin{example}[\textbf{The elementary example}]{\rm Let $K$ be the elementary example of Example~\ref{ex: elemntary1} (note that this example is easily generalized in all dimensions). $p_1$ and $p_2$ are two points in $\R^3$, related by a space-like segment of length $a$.
 Let $\gamma^{\bot}$ be the time-like plane orthogonal to $p_1-p_2$. $\gamma^{\bot}$ separates $\F$ into two regions $\tilde{\O}_1$ and $\tilde{\O}_2$, such that $p_1-p_2$ is pointed towards $\tilde{\O}_2$.
 The extended support function of $K$ is the restriction of $H_i=\langle \cdot,p_i\rangle_-$ on $\tilde{\O}_i$.
 Let us denote by $\O_i$ the intersection of $\tilde{\O}_i$ with $\H^2$, and by $h_i$ the restriction of $H$ to $\O_i$.
 Let $\nu_1$ et $\nu_2$ be the exterior normals to $\O_1$ and $\O_2$ respectively and note that $\nu_1=-\nu_2$ on $\partial\O_1=\partial\O_2=\gamma$.
 Then, for $f\in C_c^{\infty}(\H^d)$,